 Individual Power Runs

-Nice as a single titanic sized power cable looks; many of our systems instead employ completely separate runs in order to deliver current to each amplifier individually.
-There’re several reasons for this, the main being that if something goes wrong only one fuse blows, hence leaving all your other amplifiers still running.
-Separate power runs also intrinsically eliminates the risk of adjoining amplifiers being damaged in the case of a catastrophic malfunction.
+As nice as a single titanic sized power cable might look; many of our systems instead employ completely separate power runs in order to deliver high levels of current to each amplifier individually.
+There’re several reasons for doing this; the main one being that if something goes wrong only one fuse blows, thus leaving your other amplifiers still running and safe.
+For the separate power runs intrinsically eliminate the risk of adjoining amplifiers being damaged in the case of a catastrophic malfunction.

 Another important aspect of installing is the covering of cars parts and panels when working on them.
 This is constantly overlooked by shops everywhere and it only takes a single negligent act to scratch or even damage a panel.
 Fhrx Studios always covers fenders, seats, dashes and even entire cars if need be when working on them to ensure your ride stays safe right throughout the installation process.
 Even when testing for rattles, hands are protected from scratching the body.

 One of the main enemies of speaker surrounds is ultra-violet light.
 Yes simple sunlight will completely destroy speakers given time and therefore any speakers likely to see a lot of sunlight such as dash and parcel shelf mounted drivers receive our special treatment.
 Well it's not actually all that special - we simply install a small piece of speaker grille cloth over the speaker face and this serves to keep the suns damaging rays off the surrounds, hopefully prolonging the speakers working life by years.